-Although presiding over directors' meetings is not the only role of a president or board chair1, it is certainly the most visible and arguably the most important volunteer role in a non-profit organization.
-It can also be an intimidating one and therefore a difficult board position to fill.
-The following is intended to eliminate some of the mystery from this role and offer some useful tips on how to do it.
+Although presiding over directors' meetings is not the only role of a president or board chair, it is certainly the most visible and arguably the most important volunteer role in a non-profit organization.
+It can also be a challenging one to do well and therefore a difficult board position to fill.
+The following is intended to eliminate some of the mystery about this role and offer some tips on how to chair more effectively.

-The chair is instrumental in helping create a team culture for guiding the board in its deliberations.
+The chair is instrumental in helping create a culture for meaningful board deliberations.
 There is no one best approach or set of natural talents associated with facilitating meaningful dialogue by a group.
-The chair's meeting role requires both neutrality (openness to all ideas and perspectives) and process activism.
-The most important asset a chair brings to this work is a belief in the wisdom of the board and a very clear sense of the group's organizational role.2
+The chair's meeting role requires neutrality, openness to all ideas and perspectives and process activism.
+The most important asset a chair brings to this work is a belief in the wisdom of the board and a clear sense of the board's governance role.